-- 1.1 Harris Academy South Norwood (Academy) is a mixed comprehensive secondary academy located in the London Borough of Croydon, which is operated across two separate sites, one in South Norwood (Clocktower site) and one in Upper Norwood (Beulah Hill site).
+- 1.1 Harris Academy Beulah Hill (Academy) is a mixed comprehensive secondary academy located in the London Borough of Croydon.
 It is part of Harris Federation (Trust), a multi academy trust. - 1.2 Admission to all state funded schools is governed by the School Admissions Code 2021 (Code).
 Under the Code, the Trust is the 'Admission Authority' for the Academy, and has a legal duty to formally determine the 'admission arrangements' for each year's intake in accordance with the requirements of the Code. - 1.3 The Trust Board delegates the task of determining the admission arrangements each year to the Governing Body of the Academy.
-Thereafter, the Academy's admission arrangements are determined and implemented by a committee of three which is called the Admission Committee.
-The Admission Committee is comprised of the two Principals (who are ex officio Governors) and the Chair of Governors. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the Academy's admission arrangements.
+Thereafter, the Academy's admission arrangements are determined and implemented by a committee of three Sponsor Governors and the Principal which is called the Admission Committee. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the Academy's admission arrangements.
 Any proposed changes to the admission arrangements are subject to statutory consultation before they can be determined.
-Determined admission arrangements can only be varied in specific circumstances, and usually only with Secretary of State consent. - 1.5 In addition to the main school, the Academy also has a sixth form.
+Determined admission arrangements can only be varied in specific circumstances, and usually only with Secretary of State consent. - 1.5 In addition to the main school, the Academy also has a sixth form, which is jointly with Harris Academy South Norwood.
 The admission arrangements for the sixth form are also set out in this policy, insofar as they relate to external candidates.
 All references to 'child' (and plural derivatives) in this policy should be taken to include references to 'external candidates' (and plural derivatives).